 Publisher: W. W. Norton & Company, New York, NY

-Spillover is the term used to describe the transmission of a virus from a host to humans.
+Spillover is the term used to describe the transmission of a virus from an animal host to humans.
 Among numerous other diseases it has a large amount of good information about AIDS and Ebola.
 The number of diseases will, or should, alarm any sane person.
 Considering the events unfolding around us it seems very timely.
 This was published in 2012 so the information is fairly up to date.

 The number of disease control centers and research centers and researchers that exist to trace and study these diseases is large and often a surprise to most.
 Not only are there numerous national and international agencies many universities have research groups and the cooperation and amount of information shared and studied is constant and is measured in volumes.
 Research papers written by one will be read by another and by tying them together their combined efforts have prevented many tragedies.
 A clue here and a clue there.